tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 5. **IP Geo Plugin** - Attribution.

 == Changelog ==

+= 2.0.7 =
+* Avoid JavaScript error which occurs if an anchor link has no `href`.
+* Improved UI on admin screen.
+* Added a diagnosis for creation of database table.

 = 2.0.6 =
 * Sorry for urgent update but avoid an javascript error.